RediSearch/RediSearch/docs/Upgrade_to_2.0.md

 ## Upgrade Limitations

-The way the upgrade process works behind the scene is that it redefined the index with the `follow hash` rule given on the configuration and reindex the data.
+The way the upgrade process works behind the scene is that it redefines the index with the `on hash` index descripiton given in the configuration and reindexes the data.
 This comes with some limitations:
-* If NOSAVE was used then it's not possible to upgrade cause the data do not exist for the reindexing.
+* If `NOSAVE` was used, than it's not possible to upgrade because the data do not exist for the reindexing.
-* If you have multiple indexes, you must find a way by which RediSearch will be able to identify which hash belongs to which index.
+* If you have multiple indices, you must find a way by for RediSearch to be able to identify which hashes belongs to which index.
 You can do it either with prefix or with filter.
-* If you have hashes that are not indexed, you will have to find a way by which RediSearch will be able to identify only the hashed that need to be index.
+* If you have hashes that are not indexed, you will need to find a way so that RediSearch will be able to identify only the hashes that need to be indexed.
 Again this can be done using prefix or with filter.